Examples

 SingleLayerQG.updatevars!(prob)

+This step may take a couple of minutes to run on a CPU but will be much faster on a GPU.
 We can plot our initial condition and solution at $t = 10.0$ using:

-Note that we need to move our fields back to the CPU prior to plotting.
 The two plots are shown below and are approximately identical.
 Therefore, we observe that the vortex remains centred at the origin.
 Over long times, numerical error will result in the vortex moving at a slightly different speed to U

 and hence moving away from the origin.